 I recently found a blogger who specializes in finding the best food in San Francisco, so if you want to eat delicious food from hidden gems, then check out Eat This SF’s blog.

-Walk the Golden Gate Bridge
+Walk or Ride a Bike Across the Golden Gate Bridge

 There’s no need to walk across the entire bridge, even walking to the first tower will increase the awe of this bridge.